Teachers are always asking how to generate more mathematical conversations in their classrooms. What do you notice is a great place to start!

 - Wow!
 Great mathematical thinking!
 And what if I draw a line right through the clock from the 12 to the 6?
 What do you notice?

 Possible responses: It cuts the clock in half.
 Both sides are the same.
 It’s like each side is one half!

 Pretty cool, huh?
 And do you see how noticing these generalizations helps the students understand the concept better?

-For more on telling time to the hour and half hour and a FREEBIE you can download, check out this post.
+For more on telling time to the hour and half hour, check out this post.